 Forgetting that looters travel as well

 Once the looting begins all hell breaks loose and no place is 100% safe.
 You shouldn’t forget that looters travel as well, especially once they are done cannibalizing resources from a specific location.
-The most obvious thing would be to avoid the looters and stay away from routes that lead to “specific landmarks” such as malls and goods stores.
-When you are making your bug out plan, you should plan alternatives routes that would seem deserted for the average Joe.
+The most obvious thing would be to avoid the looters and stay away from dangerous routes.
+The ones that lead to “specific landmarks” such as malls and goods stores.
+When you are making your bugging out plan, you should consider alternatives routes that would seem deserted for the average Joe.
 Most people will follow the heard and stay together, keeping their distance from routes that do not offer the minimum commodities (gas stations, dinners, etc.).

 Lacking situational awareness

 Some individuals are so concentrated on the main disaster event that they lose perspective of peripheral threats.
-While the hurricane hitting your home area is the main problem and its path is your point of focus, you shouldn’t forget about the other drivers, flood waters and any other inconveniences it brought along.
-People are so focused on the main problem that they underestimated road flooding on roadways and they end up trying to escape from a sinking car.
+While the hurricane hitting your home area is the main problem and its path is your point of focus, you shouldn’t forget about the other things.
+Drivers, flood waters and any other inconveniences it brought along will become a problem.
+People are so focused on the main ordeal that they underestimated road flooding on roadways and they end up trying to escape from a sinking car.
 Always keep an eye on your surroundings when bugging out and act when the time comes.

 Procrastinating about your bugging out plans